-- 1/8 tsp red pepper flakes
+- ⅛ teaspoon red pepper flakes (optional)

 - salt and pepper

-The amount of salt required for seasoning will vary depending on the chicken stock.
+- The amount of salt required for seasoning will vary depending on the chicken stock.
 Start small and add over the course of time the soup is simmering and taste as you go.

-If fresh herbs are unavailable, substitute 1/2 teaspoon dried herbs.
+- If fresh herbs are unavailable, substitute ½ teaspoon dried herbs.